InfinniPlatform/InfinniUI-tests/readme.md

         },

         // folder for search by cucumber
-        // add here full path for your 'features' folder
+        // add here absolute path for your 'features' folder
         folders: [
             path.resolve( __dirname, 'features' ) // folder with default files will add automitically
         ],